 "Our mission is to provide health to our region, healing to our earth and love to our community by growing the purest and most environmentally responsible food available."

 Hi!
-We are Yosef and Havah Camire and along with our 5 children (and lot's of amazing volunteers), we started Ahavah Farm in 2014 as a first-generation family-farm.
+We are Yosef and Havah Camire.
+We started Ahavah Farm in 2014 as a first-generation family-farm.
 Originally a homestead and a means for our family to connect to the land and raise our children intentionally, we have grown over the years to a 300-member, four-season CSA (Community Supported Agriculture), ecological and educational farm.

 When we started, our goal was to feed our own family the absolute purest food possible.
 We are proud that we have had much success in being able to do just that, not just for our family, but also for our community - YOU!
 Ecologically-pure means using absolutely no chemicals, no fertilizers, no pesticides or anything that resembles synthetics of any kind, growing a diversity of heirloom varieties, utilizing renewable solar energy to run our farm, being carbon negative, using water and input conservation and more.
 Our food is, by far, some of the purest, most wholesomely-nutritious and ecologically-friendly food that you can find.